Skip to content

 It is a collaboration between the Universities of Aberdeen, Dundee, Edinburgh and Glasgow with NHS Scotland.

-Through a partnership with the University of Glasgow Schools Health and Wellbeing Improvement Research Network (SHINE), Generation Scotland has developed a skeleton resource for use in schools across Scotland on health and data research and why it is important for young people to get involved.
-Click here to learn more about the school resources.
+Through a partnership with the University of Glasgow Schools Health and Wellbeing Improvement Research Network (SHINE), Generation Scotland developed resources for use in schools across Scotland on health and data research and why it is important for young people to get involved.

-The resource consists of three lessons covering key aspects of health data research:
+The project team created school resources consisting of three lessons covering key aspects of health data research:

 • What is health data research?